-Ask your insurance company whether infertility diagnosis testing and/or treatment is covered.
+Ask your insurance company whether infertility diagnostic testing and/or treatment is covered.
 If you do have coverage for treatment, find out the details.
 Many plans will cover some treatments, but not others.
-They may have requirements before you can start a specific treatment, or you may need to sign up for a special program within your insurance company (Aetna often makes you do this).
+They may have requirements before you can start a specific treatment, or you may need to sign up for a special program within your insurance company.

 Do you have a deductible or maximum amount they will pay out?
 Ask if the doctor you are planning on seeing is in their network or not.
 Learn as much as you can about your coverage.
 Your doctor's office may be able to help, but you are ultimately responsible for knowing your insurance coverage.

 There is one more question you should ask, but this one is of your doctor.
 Even if your doctor is in your insurance network, sometimes they have a lab or IVF center that is not.
-This is unusual, but it does happen.
 This could mean that your insurance pays for you to see the doctor, but not your testing and treatment.

 Ask your doctor's office whether they will send your lab tests to a lab that your insurance covers and whether procedures such as IVF will be done through a center that is covered by your insurance.
 This will help you avoid unpleasant surprises when you open up your bills.
 If you are wondering, the answer to both questions for our office is yes.

-Usually the first step a Reproductive Endocrinologist will want to take is to do some testing to see why you are not conceiving.
-This is often covered by insurance.
+Usually, the first step a reproductive endocrinologist will want to take is to do some testing to see why you are not conceiving, and this is often covered by insurance.
 Even if you do not have coverage for fertility testing, some of the tests may get billed out with another diagnosis such as ovulation dysfunction, pelvic pain, etc. This may increase the chance that insurance covers it.

-There is one test that usually does get billed out as fertility testing and therefore may be denied by your insurance company, if you don't have coverage for fertility testing.
+There is one test that usually does get billed out as fertility testing and therefore may be denied by your insurance company if you don't have coverage for fertility testing.
 That is the hysterosalpinogram or HSG.
-This is a test to see whether the fallopian tubes are blocked (see previous blog on blocked fallopian tubes for more on the subject).
+This is a test to see whether the fallopian tubes are blocked.
 Not all women will need this test; so if your insurance does not cover fertility testing, ask your doctor whether you need the test done or not.
 If you have no risk factors for blocked tubes like pelvic surgeries or infections, then he or she may be willing to forego the HSG or order a blood test for Chlamydia antibodies instead.

 Chlamydia is a silent cause of blocked tubes, and a negative test lessens the chances that you have blocked tubes.
-You may also want to ask about a FemVue procedure (see same blog as above) instead, which may be less expensive.
+You may also want to ask about a FemVue procedure instead, which may be less expensive.

 Fertility treatment varies tremendously in cost.
-The simplest treatment is Clomid or clomiphene citrate (see previous blog on Clomid for more about this medication).
+The simplest treatment is Clomid or clomiphene citrate.
 Clomid is one of Walmart, Sam's Club, Target, and Kings Sooper's $9 per month prescriptions.
 If you don't have one of those stores near your, call around.
 Your local grocery store or pharmacy may have a similar deal.

 Beyond Clomid, things get more expensive.
 Injectable medication can be as little as $600 a cycle and as much as $4,000 a cycle depending on the dose and how long you end up having to take it.
 When using injectable medication with IUI, a typical cycle would run about $1,000 - $1,500 in medication.